argentsea/docfx/tutorials/configuration.md

 ## Database Connections

-The database configuration architecure allow any number of database connections.
+The database configuration architecture allow any number of database connections.
 Each connection is identified by a key, which you also use to request the connection in your code.

 The connection information is specific to the database provider.